Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 3. Micro-Community Specialization

-Rather than building one massive group, forward-thinking creators are developing constellations of smaller, hyper-focused communities with tailored offerings for each.
+Rather than building one massive group, forward-thinking creators are developing constellations of smaller, hyper-focused communities, each with tailored offerings.

 4. Experience-Based Monetization